tydevdev/codex-iOS26-app/README.md

 - View a list of all available cards.
 - Tap a card to flip between languages with an animation.
 - Drag a card off screen to move to the next one.
+- Generate cards on devices with Apple Intelligence using the Foundation models.

 To run the project open `codexTestApp.xcodeproj` in Xcode 26 or later and build for the simulator or a device running iOS 26.